ElenaChes/Express-Js--URL-shortener/README.md

 LOCAL=true
 ```

+> [!IMPORTANT]
-The `LOCAL` parameter should only exist locally on your pc, don't include it in the hosted app.
+> The `LOCAL` parameter should only exist locally on your pc, don't include it in the hosted app.

 3. Create file in your MongoDB database according to the schema in `schemas/access.js`:

 ```
 urlLocal: <local url for the app, for example `http://localhost:8080/`>
 urlRemote: <url of the hosted app>
-key: <key for your API, will need to be used by external apps to access your API>
+key: <key for your API, will be needed by external apps to access your API>
 ```

 4. Replace `public/images/favicon.ico` with an icon of your choice.
 5. Update the landing page `views/home.ejs` and the stylesheet `public/css/style.css` for your liking.
-6. Run `npm i`
+6. Run `npm i`.
 7. Start `index.js`.

 # API actions